kotolex/checking/README.md

 3. Spy object

-Spy is the object which has all attributes of original, but spy not performed any action, all methods returns None (if not specified what to return).
-Secondly, spy log all actions and arguments.
+Spy is the object which has all attributes of original, but spy not performed any action, all methods return None (if not specified what to return).
+Therefore, spy log all actions and arguments.
-It can be useful if your code have inner object and you need to test what functions were called.
+It can be useful if your code has inner object and you need to test what functions were called.

 ```
 #!python